 Okay, so maybe this could be considered social media but I categorise it differently because it isn’t part of the Metaverse.

 Linked In is a great tool for B2B business models.
-It is an online networking tool enabling you to connect with aligned businesses, publish posts (think of them like mini blogs) to help build thought leadership and add value as well as share your events and market your services.
+It’s an online networking tool enabling you to connect with aligned businesses, publish posts (think of them like mini blogs) to help build thought leadership and add value as well as share your events and market your services.

 There is a job search element to Linked In too, so you could actively look for potential job opportunities that would align with your skills.

-Let’s just hope Linked In doesn’t do an Instagram and change its algorithm ten times per month and have us having to make videos where we dance and point at things just to be noticed.
+Let’s just hope Linked In doesn’t do an Instagram and change its algorithm ten times per month or encourage everyone to start posting short-form videos only…

 Social media isn’t the only way to market your business.